-This course will allow students to explore their entrepreneurial interests by completing a Capstone Project (Creating a Business Plan) and creating a marketing plan/social media/website for a company.
+This course will allow students to explore their entrepreneurial interests by completing a Capstone Project, Creating a Business Plan for a new and unique business they come up with.
 This would be used as the students Senior Passion Project.
-This course will allow students in any courses/pathways, that may want to open their own business someday, the opportunity to see how to start their own business and to see how businesses work.
+This course will allow students in any courses/CTE Programs, that may want to open their own business someday, the opportunity to see how to start their own business and to see how businesses work.